Cr4nkyBobbyHD/Image-Grayscale-Inverter/README.md

   - Apply a Sharpening filter for crisper details
 - **Transparency:** Make all black or white pixels transparent after processing, while preserving original non-grayscale colors as opaque.
 - **Live Preview:** Automatically reprocess the image as you change settings.
+- **Ctrl+V Functionality** Just press Ctrl+V and the Image in your Clipboard will be loaded.
+- ***Copy to Clipboard** Press the Copy to Clipboard button to Copy the Image to your Clipboard.

 ## Usage
 1. Open the [GitHub Pages link](https://Cr4nkyBobbyHD.github.io/Image-Grayscale-Inverter/) in your browser.
 2. Click **"Choose Files"** and select one or more images from your computer.